The absolute premier game experience, Serengeti Explorer Camp offers guests the once-in-a-lifetime opportunity to merge with nature

 The two Family Tents are equally stylish, but more spacious than the Deluxe Tents.
 These are the perfect option for couples travelling with two children, a comfortable environment in which the whole family can unwind.

-With advance notice, special dietary and drink requirements can be catered to, and children may be provided with meals tailored to their likes and dislikes.
+With advance notice, special dietary and drink requirements can be catered to, and children may be provided with tailored meals.

-Not only is Serengeti National Park rich in game viewing opportunities, but it offers a number of adventurous activities for adults and children that are bound to add to the excellent memories made at the Serengeti National Park.
+Not only is Serengeti National Park rich in game viewing opportunities, but it offers a number of adventurous activities for adults and children that are bound to add to the excellent memories made at the Serengeti Explorer Camp.

-The camp can be booked on drive-in basis where travellers arrive and depart with their safari vehicle or on a game package where shared transfers and game drives are provided by the camp’s 4×4 safari vehicles.
+The camp can be booked on drive-in basis where travellers arrive and depart with their safari vehicle; pre booked with their Safari Operator or on a game package where shared transfers and game drives are provided by the camp’s 4×4 safari vehicles.
 For an additional cost, the camp’s vehicles can be arranged on a private basis.

 Hot Air Balloon Safaris

 Hot air balloon safaris are offered at Serengeti Explorer Camp, providing guests with the chance to see this majestic region from a different perspective.
 This remarkable experience, a notable highlight of guests’ stay, is offered in the following locations during the respective season: Central Serengeti: 15 December to 31 March Northern Serengeti: 1 June to …